Vedaranyeswarar Temple

 Vedaranyeswarar Temple is a Hindu temple dedicated to the god Shiva, located in the town of Vedaranyam in Tamil Nadu, India.
-Vedaranyeswarar is revered in the 7th century Tamil Shaiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanars and classified as Paadal Petra Sthalam.
+Vedaranyeswarar is revered in the 7th-century-CE Tamil Shaiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanars and classified as Paadal Petra Sthalam.
 It is the only temple to have found mention in all the seven Thirumurais.
 The temple is famed for the legend between the saints Appar and Sambandar when the former sang to open the door while the latter sang to close the door.

-Vedaranyeswarar temple is a part of the series of temples built by Aditya Chola (871-907 CE) along the banks of river Kaveri to commemorate his victory in the Tirupurambiyam battle.
-(But this statement cannot be true as Appar and Thirugnaana Sambandar had visited the temple during the reign of Mahendra Pallavan in the early 7 th century itself.
+Vedaranyeswarar temple is a part of the series of temples built by Aditya Chola (871–907 CE) along the banks of river Kaveri to commemorate his victory in the Tirupurambiyam battle.
+(But this statement cannot be true as Appar and Thirugnaana Sambandar had visited the temple during the reign of Mahendra Pallavan in the early 7th century CE itself.
 At that time, they made the doors of the temple open and close with their Thevaram poems.
-The temple must, therefore, have been built long before the era of Mahendra Pallavan himself).
+The temple must, therefore, have been built long before the era of Mahendra Pallavan himself.)
 It has several inscriptions dating back to the Chola period.
 The temple has six daily rituals at various times from 5:30 a.m. to 8 p.m., and three yearly festivals on its calendar.
 The annual Brahmotsavam (prime festival) is attended by thousands of devotees from far and near.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Etymology and legend

 The town Vedaranyam is named after Vedaranyeswarar, the presiding deity of the Vedaranyeswarar Temple, a Hindu temple dedicated to Shiva.
 The place was earlier known as "Tirumaraikadu", meaning the place where Vedas, oldest scriptures of Hinduism, originated.
-The 7th century Shaiva canonical work Tevaram by Appar and Tirugnanasambandar mentions the place as "Tirumaraikadu".
+The 7th-century-CE Shaiva canonical work Tevaram by Appar and Tirugnanasambandar mentions the place as "Tirumaraikadu".
 As per Hindu legend, the Vedas worshipped Shiva in this place, giving the name "Vedaranyam" to the place.
 According to another Hindu legend, Rama, the seventh avatar of god Vishnu, is believed to have visited Vedaranyam to absolve himself from the sins committed in the war against the Illangai King Ravana.
 The footprints of Rama is preserved in a place called Ramar Padam near Vedaranyam.
 According to a Tamil legend, the Vedas locked the gates of the temple after worshiping Shiva.
 It is believed that sage Agastya witnessed the marriage between Shiva and Parvathi from this temple.
 As per another legend, a rat in the lamp tickled a ghee lamp, thus expanding the spread of light.
 Shiva blessed the rat and it was born as king Mahabali in its next birth.
 The Asvanis Nachiketa and Svetaketu performed tapas in this place.